Updated as of the 2024-2025 application cycle

 Visa Requirement

-In principle, you must apply for and obtain a “Student” visa at the Japanese diplomatic mission in the country where you hold nationality, then arrive in Japan using that visa.
-Applicants who had been residing in Japan with another residence status at the time of selection must change their residence status to “Student” by the end of the month before they start their scholarship.
+In principle, you must apply for and obtain a “Student” visa at the Japanese diplomatic mission in the country where you hold nationality prior to coming to Japan, then arrive in Japan using that visa.

 You must follow the visa application procedures designated by the Japanese diplomatic mission in your country of citizenship, including tuberculosis testing, if required.